meCodeUp/Python-and-OpenAI/README.md

 This will install the latest version of the OpenAI library.

 Get an OpenAI API Key ##
 To use OpenAI, you will need an API key.
-You can get one by creating an account on the OpenAI website (https://beta.openai.com/signup/).
+You can get one by creating an account on the [OpenAI website](https://beta.openai.com/signup).
 Once you have created an account, you can generate an API key in the "API Keys" section of your dashboard.

 ⇾ Click on your profile name and go to "Show API keys" and click **+ Create new secret key**